Last updated in March 2015

 Diplomatic relations between the Federal Republic of Germany and Honduras were established on 20 January 1960.
-The emergency relief and reconstruction assistance provided by the German Federal Government and private German donors in the aftermath of the 1998 Hurricane Mitch disaster and Germany’s ongoing bilateral, regional and multilateral development cooperation are greatly appreciated by Honduras.
+Relations have traditionally been friendly.
+The emergency relief and reconstruction assistance provided by the Federal Government and private German donors in the aftermath of the 1998 Hurricane Mitch disaster and Germany’s ongoing bilateral, regional and multilateral development cooperation are greatly appreciated by Honduras.

-The EU countries, including Germany, responded to the inauguration of the elected President Porfirio Lobo Sosa in late January 2010 and his pledge to restore democracy in the country, pursue reconciliation between the opposing sides and establish a government of national unity by gradually normalizing relations again from the end of February 2010.
+Following the inauguration of the elected President Porfirio Lobo Sosa in late January 2010 and his pledge to restore democracy in the country, pursue reconciliation between the opposing sides and establish a government of national unity, the EU countries – including Germany – have gradually normalised relations with Honduras again since the end of February 2010.

-Trade between Honduras and Germany is relatively insignificant and subjectto strong fluctuations.
-According to Federal Statistical Office (DESTATIS) figures, in 2012 German imports from Honduras were worth EUR 448.4 million and German exports to Honduras EUR 136.8 million.
+Trade between Honduras and Germany is relatively insignificant and subject to strong fluctuations.
+According to Federal Statistical Office (DESTATIS) figures, in 2014 German imports from Honduras were worth EUR 334 million and German exports to Honduras EUR 123 million.

-Honduras ranked only 112th among suppliers of German imports in 2012, but took 80th place among buyers of German exports.
+In 2014, Honduras ranked only 81st among suppliers of German imports but took 117th place among buyers of German exports.

-An investment protection and promotion agreement between the two countries, which entered into force on 27 May 1998, has so far resulted in few German direct investments A German commercial bank specializing in small development-related loans has set up branches in Honduras.
+An investment protection and promotion agreement between the two countries, which entered into force on 27 May 1998, has so far resulted in few German direct investments A German commercial bank specialising in small development-related loans has set up branches in Honduras.
 A more sizable investment is a German-Honduran joint venture (coffee roasting facility).
+A number of German companies plan to make major investments in the country’s energy and service sectors.
 The German-Honduran Chamber of Commerce and Industry is based in Tegucigalpa.